Summer 4-Day Basic Nemeth

 Participants are required to bring their own Perkins brailler to each course.
 Participants may also bring a computer with Perky Duck already installed to be used for some activities.

 Twenty-nine (29) contact hours will be offered for this 4-day course.

-Two (2) semester hours of University of Dayton credit will be offered.
+Two (2) semester hours of University of Dayton credit will be offered for each of the braille courses.
 The BEST Grant will pay for the college credit tuition for the first twenty (20) Ohio teachers to register.

-Lodging at the Embassy Suites is offered to course participants Monday through Wednesday nights and paid for by the BEST grant.
+Lodging at the Embassy Suites is offered to course participants Monday through Wednesday nights and paid for by the BEST Grant.
 Participants must provide a credit card number at check-in for incidentals and all other costs.
 A roommate may be assigned to you unless you request a roommate.
-Write in the name of a roommate on the line provided on the registration form.
-Please contact Julie Pashovich if you require special accommodations.
+Please contact Julie Burkhart if you require special accommodations.

 This training is limited to the first 15 participants to register.
 Classes fill-up fast, so don’t delay signing up!